 Swaziland is a small country, but it has a remarkably well-developed parks system.
 They’ve done a great job of developing the park infrastructure for a range of tourist types; everything from grungy overlanders (like us!) to luxury and family friendly places.
 Hlane Royal National Park is the overland one, so we stopped in for an overnight visit.
 This place was fantastic compared to some of the previous campsites we’d stayed in!
 We stayed in the Ndlovu Camp area, where they treated us to hot showers, electricity for charging our camera batteries, and even a very well put together cultural show in the evening, asking for only tips at the end.

 Hlane has their wildlife fenced into two areas.
 They’ve got one area that is for game driving where the big cats can wander around freely.
 It was at this area that we got our first up close lion sighting of the trip.
-We’d previously seen a lion or two way off in the distance, hiding under trees, but this was the first time we’d spotted one up close, and walking around.
+We’d seen a lion or two in the distance, or hiding under trees, but this was the first time we’d spotted one up close, and walking around.

-The other half of the park has relocated all of the dangerous cats elsewhere, and guests are allowed to walk with a guide.
+The other half of the park has relocated all the dangerous cats elsewhere, and guests get to walk with a guide.
 The big attraction to this is the opportunity to get up close with rhinos.
 We were not disappointed!
 We found several groups of animals, one with a small baby that were happy to stand still and be photographed for a while.
 Our guide was great at teaching us to read the wind, and sneak up on the animals so they didn’t detect our scent.
 As long as they weren’t disturbed by our smell, their eyesight was so poor that we could get right up to them!